Skip to main content

 The root of the Asian plant has been linked to reducing inflammation, enhancing cognitive ability, and boosting sexual function.
 A study published in the Journal of Pharmacological Sciences concluded that ginseng possesses anti-stress properties and can thus be used to treat stress-induced health concerns.

 Ginseng can be taken as a supplement with a dose of 200 to 400 mg daily.
 Also, the root can be enjoyed raw or added to stir-fries.
-If you’d like to find out more about Ginseng, click here.
+Find out more about Ginseng here.

 Holy Basil